- Sharp-looking sheetmetal

 For the 2020 model year, all Compass trims including the base Sport get the option for active and passive safety features split into two packages, including automatic emergency braking, active lane control, automatic high beam headlights, blind-spot monitors, rain-sensing wipers, and active parking assist with front and rear sensors.
 That’s an improvement, but these features should be standard by now as other competitors are starting to offer them as standard equipment.

-Standard active safety tech would also go a long way towards assuaging concerns about the Compass’s crash test scores, which include a 4-star overall rating from the NHTSA with only 3 stars for rollover protection.
-The IIHS gave the 2019 model “Good” marks all around, so something doesn’t add up, but without universally good scores, we can’t give the Compass a good rating here.
+Standard active safety tech would also go a long way towards assuaging concerns about the Compass’s crash test scores, which include a four-star overall rating from the NHTSA with only three stars for rollover protection.
+The IIHS gave it “Good” marks all around, but poor headlights keep it from earning a Top Safety Pick award.

 2020 Jeep Compass